LightTherapyIQ — Blue Light Therapy

 Read →Blue Light Therapy for Acne: Evidence, Protocols, and Limitations

 Blue light kills acne bacteria through a photochemical reaction with porphyrins.
-Multiple controlled trials support this mechanism.
-Here's what it works for, what it doesn't, and how it compares to established treatments.
+What controlled trials show it works for, what it doesn't, and how it compares to standard treatments.

 Apr 23, 2026